Fabrício Simões

 Fabrício Santos Simões (born 26 December 1984) is a Brazilian professional footballer who plays as a forward for Portuguese club B-SAD.

-He spent most of his career in Portugal, playing in the Primeira Liga for União Leiria, and in the second tier for six clubs, achieveing totals of 172 games and 46 goals in the latter competition.
-He also played in Angola and Cyprus.
+He spent most of his career in Portugal, playing in the Primeira Liga for União Leiria, and in the second tier for seven clubs, achieving totals of 185 games and 47 goals in the latter competition.
+He was its top scorer in 2018–19, with 16 goals for Famalicão.
+He also played in Angola and Cyprus, scoring 20 times in his one year at Alki Oroklini.

 Career

 Early years

 After several spells with lower league Brazilian clubs, Fabrício moved to Portugal in 2006 with Madeiran club C.S.D.
 Câmara de Lobos where he remained for one season.
 The following few seasons saw him move frequently through several amateur clubs in the country, including A.D.
 Machico, Sport Benfica e Castelo Branco and CD Operário.

 In January 2011, after a successful first half of the season with Operário where he scored 16 goals in 19 games, Fabrício moved to Primeira Liga side U.D.
 Leiria on a contract lasting until 2014.
-He debuted for his new club on the 6 February in an away league fixture against S.C.
-Olhanense.
-The following week he scored in a 1–0 victory over C.D.
+He debuted for his new club on 6 February in an away league fixture against S.C.
+Olhanense, and following week he scored in a 1–0 victory over C.D.
 Nacional.

 In the summer of 2011, after failing to establish himself at Leiria, Fabrício joined G.D.
 Estoril Praia on a season-long loan.
 His season with Estoril saw him make 32 appearances in which he contributed six goals to help his side gain promotion to the top flight of Portuguese football.
 Despite his contribution towards Estoril's promotion, the Canarinhos decided not to purchase the player on a permanent basis and returned him to União de Leiria, who terminated his contract and granted his release in May 2012.

 Weeks after his release from Leiria, Fabrício signed for Segunda Liga side S.C.
 Covilhã on a free transfer.
 He made his official debut for his new side on 28 July in a Taça da Liga fixture against F.C.
 Arouca where he scored a hat-trick in a 4–2 win.
 His stay with the Leões da Serra ended with 16 goals in 46 appearances.